Original Publication: Courier-Post

 Original Publication Date: November 18, 1978

-N O T E: Much of the information taken from Kent’s testimony completely contradicts the experiences of my biological mother and even some of the details that were provided to me by my adoptive father.
-I will be writing about these “inconsistencies” at a later date.
+N O T E : Much of the information taken from Kent’s testimony completely contradicts Hollie’s experiences and even some of the details that were provided to Michelle by her adoptive father in 2017.
+We will be writing about these inconsistencies at a later date.

 By RENEE WINKLER

 A Superior Court judge in Camden has denied an appeal by a Burlington County attorney who had been turned down for Camden County’s pre-trial intervention program.

 The program, which has been in operation in Camden for more than two years, diverts defendants in criminal cases from trial.
 Instead, the defendants are placed on supervised probation for three months.
 At the end of that period, the criminal charges are dismissed.